Can Big Data Solve Human Fitness? A Conversation With WHOOP Founder Will Ahmed.

 You can spot them pretty easily if you know where to look.
 Next time you’re watching a trainer put some sorry soul through circuits on Instagram or a golfer rattle his fist after sinking a putt at Pebble Beach, keep your eyes peeled for a thin ribbon made of polyamide and elastane, worn on whichever wrist isn’t already occupied by a watch.

-But success — let alone ubiquity — was far from preordained over the last 12 months for the Boston-based health monitoring brand WHOOP.
+Success — let alone ubiquity — was far from preordained over the last 12 months for the Boston-based health monitoring brand WHOOP.
 CEO and founder Will Ahmed isn’t shy about acknowledging that.
 But the company managed to have a hell of a year anyway.
 Its fitness bands are now worn by pro sports stars like Pat Mahomes, Rory McIlroy and Gerrit Cole, and in the past month alone, the company has signed integration partnerships with CrossFit, Equinox and the U.S. Army.

 Devotees swear by health monitors for their truth-telling prowess.
 Bands are worn every hour of the day, even in the shower, and constantly upload data; by sourcing biometric figures on heart-rate variability, respiratory rate, day strain and quality of sleep, they can gives athletes — and, increasingly, millions of amateurs — an opportunity to know exactly what sort of state their bodies are in.